 In addition to front of pack communications, consideration should be given to alerting consumers with food allergy through patient support organisations such as Allergy & Anaphylaxis Australia (A&AA) or Allergy New Zealand, and Coeliac Australia/New Zealand.
 These organisations can notify their members of the nature and timing of the change to support the company.
-Information can also be communicated via a
+Information can also be communicated via a company website or social media.

-When determining the duration of an alert, consider shelf life and stock in trade practices (e.g. first-in, first-out).
+When determining the duration of an alert, consider shelf life and stock in trade practices (e.g. first-in, first-